-Integrated spectral profiles across the two hotspot (NW and SE) regions separately and for the two combined are plotted in Figure 6.
-For reliability and purposes of direct comparison, we used regularly spaced polygons across a circle of diameter 16.05 arcsec to estimate the hotspot spectra.
-Due to the relatively smooth transition of the NW jet into the base of the NW plume, our estimate for the NW hotspot may be overestimated by a few tens of per cent in our present analysis and the opposite is true for the SE hotspot region which features a comparatively broad bright structure.
-The spectral indices over the integration regions in the hotspots show little difference between the two components with mean values of $<\alpha{NWh}> = -0.69 \pm 0.01$ and $<\alpha{SEh}> = -0.65 \pm 0.01$.
-This plausibly indicates that an electron population with the same properties is injected at these sites - which lie at similar distances (~ 23 kpc) on either side of the host galaxy.
+Integrated spectral profiles over the two hotspot (NW and SE) regions separately and for the two combined are plotted in Figure 6.
+For reliability and purposes of direct comparison, we used a circle of diameter 16.05 arcsec as our extraction region centred on the two components and estimated the respective hotspot spectra over this area.
+Due to the relatively smooth transition of the NW jet into the base of the NW plume, our estimate for this part of the NW hotspot may be overestimated by a factor of a few in our present analysis and the opposite is true for the SE hotspot region which features a comparatively broad bright structure.
+The spectral indices over the integration regions in the hotspots show little difference between the two components with mean values of $\langle \alpha{NWh} \rangle = -0.69 \pm 0.01$ and $<\alpha{SEh}>$ = $-0.65\pm0.01$ .
+This plausibly indicates that an electron population with the same properties is injected at these sites - consistent with the two components being at equal termination distances ( $\sim 23.4$ kpc) on either side of the host galaxy.